 Who Must Take the Tests?

-- Most professional educators seeking initial licensure in Delaware must take the Praxis I or the Core test(s).
+- Most professional educators seeking initial licensure in Delaware must take the Praxis Core test(s).

-- Candidates who hold full and current out-of-state licensure/certification (see reciprocity) are exempt from Delaware's Praxis I or Core testing requirements.
+- Candidates who hold full and current out-of-state licensure/certification (see reciprocity) are exempt from Delaware's Praxis Core testing requirements.

-- Other candidates may satisfy the Praxis I or Core requirement by meeting the established qualifying score(s) on examinations deemed to be viable exemption options, provided that exemption option testing was completed prior to the candidate's employment date.
+- Other candidates may satisfy the Praxis Core requirement by meeting the established qualifying score(s) on examinations deemed to be viable exemption options, provided that exemption option testing was completed prior to the candidate's employment date.

 - In Delaware, you must also pass the appropriate Praxis II tests for each area of certification you seek, if the test is applicable and available.